enriquepablo/peer/doc/install.rst

 supports the WSGI (Web Server Gateway Interface) protocol.
 This is no surprise since the same applies to Django.

-If you use the Apacche web server all you need to do is write the following configuration into your specific virtual host section:
+If you use the Apache web server all you need to do is write the following configuration into your specific virtual host section:

 .. code-block:: none